Velký Šenov: Administrative division

+Etymology

+The German name Schönau and its Czech transcription Šenov are derived from the German word schön ('nice', 'lovely') and from the Middle High German word ouwe ('floodplain', 'wet meadow').

 Geography

 Velký Šenov is located about 26 km northeast of Děčín.
 It is located in the salient region of Šluknov Hook on the border with Germany.
 It lies in the Lusatian Highlands.
-The highest point is the Hrazený mountain at 610 m above sea level.
+The highest point is the mountain Hrazený at 608 m above sea level.
 The Sebnitz River (here called Vilémovský potok) originates in the woods in the southeastern part of the municipal territory and flows through the town proper.

 History

 The first written mention of Šenov is from 1404.
 There was a fortress, but it was destroyed during the Hussite Wars in 1430 and was never restored.
 In addition to agriculture, the main source of livelihood was weaving and linen.
 At the beginning of the 19th century, the production of ribbons developed in the village.
 In 1827, a button factory started operating, but at the end of the 19th century the production moved to Lipová.

 The importance and number of inhabitants of the village grew and it was therefore promoted to a town in 1907.
-In 1914, the town was renamed Velký Šenov ("Great Šenov").
+In 1914, the town was renamed Velký Šenov ('great Šenov').

-From 1938 to 1945, Velký Šenov was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
+From 1938 to 1945, Velký Šenov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German-speaking inhabitants were expelled.